 - Technical information and maps relating to the Real-time Multivariate MJO Index, which is a way of monitoring the climate and weather variations caused by the MJO.
 Please note that this product is a research product, and as such is not always updated and may be under-going continual changes as it is developed.

-SSTs for October 2022 were cooler than average across the central and eastern tropical Pacific Ocean, extending from around 160°E to the South American coastline and also across a large area south of the equator, particularly in the east of the basin.
+SSTs for November 2022 were cooler than average across the central and eastern tropical Pacific Ocean, extending from around 170°E to the South American coastline and also across a large area south of the equator, particularly in the east of the basin.

-Warm anomalies, up to 2 degrees above the 1961–1990 average, were observed across waters to the north of Australia,particularly in the Coral Sea.
-Sea surface temperatures for the Coral Sea, the northern tropics, and the Australian region as a whole were warmest on record for October, compared to all Octobers since records commence in 1900.
+Warm anomalies, up to 2 degrees above the 1961–1990 average, were observed across waters to the north of Australia, particularly in the Coral Sea.
+Sea surface temperatures for the Coral were warmest on record since 1900 for November and spring, whilst waters in the Great Barrier Reef region were warmest on record for November and second-warmest on record for spring.
+For the northern tropics overall, waters were warmest on record for spring..
 Warm anomalies extend into the mid-latitudes in the southern Pacific and across the mid- to high latitudes in the north—a pattern characteristic of well-developed La Niña.

-Warm SST anomalies continue in the far west of the Pacific, with weak anomalies over the Maritime Continent, and stronger anomalies to the north and north-east of Australia.
+Warm SST anomalies continue in the far west of the Pacific, with weak anomalies over the Maritime Continent, and stronger anomalies to the north-east of Australia.

-Compared to two weeks ago, the strength of cool SST anomalies has decreased in the eastern Pacific, and now extend over a smaller area outside of the tropics.
-The strength of warm anomalies has also decreased across waters around northern Australia.
+Compared to two weeks ago, the strength of cool SST anomalies has decreased, especially in the central Pacific, and now extend over a smaller area outside of the tropics.
+The strength of warm anomalies has remained similar in waters around northern Australia.

 Persistent NINO3 or NINO3.4 values cooler than −0.8 °C are typical of La Niña, while persistent values warmer than +0.8 °C typically indicate El Niño.

-The 30-day SOI value has continued to fall over the past fortnight, dropping from values around +20 in mid-October.
-In comparison, the 90-day value has dropped only slightly.
+The 30-day SOI value fell to +3.9 and then rose again over the past fortnight.
+In comparison, the 90-day value remained relatively stable.